KachiAlex/elderx/AGORA_SETUP.md

 ### **1. Agora Console Setup**
 1. Visit [Agora Console](https://console.agora.io/)
-2. Create a new project or use existing: `ElderX Healthcare`
+2. Create a new project or use existing: `Care Master Healthcare`
 3. Get your **App ID**: `43c43dc3e6a44a99b2b75a4997e3b1a4`
 4. Enable **App Certificate** for production security